pietervdvn/MapComplete/Docs/Reasonings/MapComplete_User_Census.md

 At last, some people from minorities are less likely to fill out surveys ([source](https://files.eric.ed.gov/fulltext/ED501717.pdf)).
 I tried to counter this by explicitly inviting those groups to fill out the survey in the request, but this psychological effect is very hard to measure.

-As such, while I do think that the data is mostly representative, I think that less-technical people are underrepresented.
+As such, while I do think that the data is mostly representative, I think that less-technical people are a bit underrepresented.

 ### Identity